With only 12 square blocks and about 700 residents, historic Bay Village is the smallest of all "officially recognized" Boston neighborhoods.

 But, here's the weird part . . . they filled back yards only to 12 feet, so gardens sat 6 feet below street level.

 As you walk along the quiet streets, look for the sunken gardens throughout much of the neighborhood.
 Can you spot the few houses skipped by the neighborhood-raising process?
-Hint: You’ll see their ground floor windows below street level.
+Hint: Look for ground floor windows below street level.

 After resolution of the sewage problem, the neighborhood once again became a desirable place to live.